Thumbtack (company): History

-Investment
+Funding and revenue

 In June 2010, Thumbtack.com raised $1.2 million in funding, primarily from angel investors.
 In January 2012, Thumbtack raised another $4.5 million through a Series A round of venture capital funding.
 In June 2013, Thumbtack raised an additional $12.5 million through a Series B round of venture capital funding.
 In May 2014, Thumbtack raised $30 million through a Series C round of venture capital funding from Sequoia Capital and Tiger Global Management.
 In August 2014, Thumbtack raised $100 million through a Series D round of venture capital funding, led by Google Capital.
-In September 2015, Thumbtack raised $125 million of venture capital funding, led by Baillie Gifford.
+In September 2015, Thumbtack raised $125 million of venture capital funding, in a Series E round led by Baillie Gifford.

-In July 2019 the company secured $150 million in Series F at a valuation of nearly $1.7 billion.
+In July 2019 the company secured $150 million at a valuation of nearly $1.7 billion, in a Series F round led by Sequoia Capital.
 In July 2021 the company raised $275 million at a $3.2 billion valuation led by the Qatar Investment Authority.

+In July 2024, the company announced $75 million in debt financing from Silicon Valley Bank.
+In its 2024 fiscal year, American business magazine Fast Company reported that Thumbtack earned $400 million in revenue, with "billions of dollars" going to approximately 300,000 small businesses that work via the platform.

+Partnerships

+In 2019, the company launched a local partnership network, starting with hyperlocal social media network Nextdoor.
+In March 2023, Thumbtack announced a partnership with American supermarket chain H-E-B, whiched allowed Thumbtack users to find nearby pet service providers on the platform.
+In June of that year, Thumbtack partnered with real estate marketplace Zillow, and conducted a study focused on anticipated costs for homeowners including homeowners insurance, annual maintenance and utilities.

+In April 2024, Thumbtack announced an integration with customer relationship management platform ServiceTitan.
+Later that year, peer-to-peer online marketplace OfferUp announced a partnership with Thumbtack to host a local home repair and maintenance businesses marketplace.

+In January 2025, Thumbtack partnered with American artificial intelligence company OpenAI as an early research partner for Operator, an agentic AI tool in OpenAI's generative AI chatbot ChatGPT and was one of the first app integrations into ChatGPT.

+In February 2025, the company partnered with virtual assistant Amazon Alexa.
+In June 2025, Thumbtack partnered with real-estate broker Redfin, wherein Redfin users could hire professionals for their claim homes via Thumbtack.

+Accolades

+In 2018, Thumbtack was named as one of Fast Company's most innovative companies.
+The company has been recognized for its workplace culture and remote work practices.